Ontario Immigrant Nominee Program: Who can apply

-Although the investment component of Opportunities Ontario is geared towards corporate investments in the province, individual investors seeking nomination can also qualify for the program.
+Although the investment component of Ontario Immigrant Nominee Program is geared towards corporate investments in the province, individual investors seeking nomination can also qualify for the program.

 Ontario determines which economic immigrants it wishes to select (i.e. nominate) to the federal government for permanent resident status.
 However, Section 87 of the Immigration and Refugee Protection Regulations (IRPA), which governs all provincial nominee programs, limits that authority by excluding certain individuals from being nominated by any province.